Plan Your Visit

 - Introduction to the monastery and Hinduism

-- The large spiritual sanctuary with its botanical gardens, waterways and ponds (currently only the small front portion is walkable due to landscaping construction)
+- The spiritual sanctuary with its botanical gardens, waterways and ponds (however currently only the small front portion is walkable due to landscaping construction)

-- View the under-construction granite Iraivan Temple--a noble icon of Hinduism's beauty and greatness (currently only viewable through a telescope due to landscaping construction)
+- View the under-construction granite Iraivan Temple--a noble icon of Hinduism's beauty and greatness (currently only partially viewable from a distance due to landscaping construction)

 - The awesome, monolithic, 20,000-pound, 12-foot-tall black granite statue of God Siva as Dakshinamurthi (currently not viewable due to landscaping construction)

 - Kadavul Hindu Temple with its central sanctum housing an exquisite, 6-foot-tall bronze statue of God Siva as Nataraja, Lord of the Dance.
 The temple also houses Iraivan Temple's future 700-pound, 39-inch-tall quartz crystal Sivalingam deity.

 For answers to frequently asked questions about Kauai's Hindu Monastery, click here.